We’re here to help you meet the new guidelines

 Livestock exclusion

-All livestock must be kept more than 5m away from all waterways (including rivers, lakes, wetlands and drains) in cropped areas, regardless of whether water is flowing.
+All livestock must be kept more than 5m away from all waterways (including rivers, lakes, wetlands and drains), regardless of whether water is flowing.

 Replanting